Gastroparesis is a medical condition that affects the movement of food from the stomach to the small intestine.

 - not lying down within 2 hours after eating

 Small changes in diet, such as eating soups, may help people with gastroparesis.

 Treatment often involves tackling the underlying cause of gastroparesis.
-Some medical treatments that can alleviate the symptoms, for example, by helping the stomach to empty.
+Some

 - antinausea medications, such as prochlorperazine, diphenhydramine, and thiethylperazine, or ondansetron

 - drugs to increase stomach contractions like metoclopramide